Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. Select the Employees table.

-4. Select Export from File Menu.
+4. Select Export from the File Menu.

-5. Select dBase III or dBase IV or dBase 5 in the Save as Type Control in the Common Dialog Box.
+5. Select dBase III or dBase IV, or dBase 5 in the Save as Type Control in the Common Dialog Box.

 6. Browse to the Folder C:\MydBase.